And relax… 6 of the best destinations for wellness experiences

 Don your mask and snorkel to find paradise in the seas of Bonaire, one of the most serene and best-preserved islands of the Caribbean’s Dutch Antilles.
 The locals’ dedication to sustainability, ecotourism and preserving the wonders of their crystal-clear seas and marine life are showcased in Unesco World Heritage Centre, Bonaire Marine Park.
 The protected underwater area safeguards the reefs, seagrasses and mangroves that surround the island.
 The reefs are the least degraded in the entire Caribbean Sea and boast more than 50 varieties of stone coral and more species of reef fish than anywhere else in the Caribbean.
 They’re also home to Green and Hawksbill turtles and a seemingly infinite array of other marine creatures.

-Seawater, silica and algae work their wellbeing magic at Iceland’s number one visitor attraction.
+Seawater, silica and algae work their wellbeing magic at Iceland’s number one visitor attraction, the Blue Lagoon in Reykjavik.
 This unique milky, aqua blue pool simmers at 37-39 degrees centigrade courtesy of the Svartsengi geothermal energy plant – it’s powered by geothermally heated seawater, which is pumped from 2,000 metres below the ground before it is released into the Blue Lagoon.
 What started out as an eccentric bathing ritual for hardy locals in the early 80s is now a mecca for those seeking deep relaxation and the lagoon’s skin-healing benefits.
 Wallow in the balmy waters; breathe in the soothing steam; enjoy massages and spa treatments based on the algae and silica’s health-boosting properties… And hold on forever to those ethereal vistas and volcanic landscapes, like nowhere else on Earth.